-(1) The 0.4 g/t Au open pit cut-off grade underlying the resource estimates is based on a number of parameters and assumptions including gold price of US\$1,400 per troy ounce, pit angles set at 31 degrees for saprolite and 53 degrees for hard rock, and metallurgical gold recovery of 94% for unweathered and weathered rock.
-Assumed costs are as follow: open pit mining costs of US\$2.05/tonne, process costs of US\$8.12/tonne, general & administrative costs of US\$0.99/tonne, royalty of 1%.
+- (1) The 0.4 g/t Au open pit cut-off grade underlying the resource estimates is based on a number of parameters and assumptions including gold price of US\$1,400 per troy ounce, pit angles set at 31 degrees for saprolite and 53 degrees for hard rock, and metallurgical gold recovery of 94% for unweathered and weathered rock.
+Assumed costs are as follow: open pit mining costs of US\$2.05/tonne of ore, process costs of US\$8.12/tonne, general & administrative costs of US\$0.99/tonne, royalty of 1%. - (2) The quantity and grade of reported inferred mineral resources in this estimation are uncertain in nature and there has been insufficient exploration to define the inferred mineral resources as Indicated or measured mineral resources and it is uncertain if further exploration will result in upgrading them to indicated or measured mineral resource categories.

-- (2) The quantity and grade of reported inferred mineral resources in this estimation are uncertain in nature and there has been insufficient exploration to define the inferred mineral resources as Indicated or measured mineral resources and it is uncertain if further exploration will result in upgrading them to indicated or measured mineral resource categories. - (3) The mineral resources have been classified according to the Canadian Institute of Mining, Metallurgy and Petroleum Standards for Mineral Resources and Reserves (November 2010).
-The effective date of this mineral resource estimate is March 30, 2015. - (4) The mineral resource estimate was audited Dr. Oy Leuangthong, P.Eng, and Dr. Lars Weiershauser, P.Geo of SRK, both of whom are Qualified Persons as defined by National Instrument 43-101 and are each independent of Belo Sun.
+- (3) The mineral resources have been classified according to the Canadian Institute of Mining, Metallurgy and Petroleum Standards for Mineral Resources and Reserves (November 2010).
+The effective date of this mineral resource estimate is March 30, 2015. - (4) The mineral resource estimate was authored Dr. Oy Leuangthong, P.Eng, a Qualified Person as defined by National Instrument 43-101 and is independent of Belo Sun.
 SRK Consulting (Canada) Inc. is not aware of any legal, political, environmental or other risks that could materially affect the potential development of the mineral resources.